Q: What kind of beef do you raise?

 Q: Is your beef grass fed?

 A: Yes, our cows are grass fed and grass finished.
-They are never fed any corn.
-They eat pasture grasses and herbs 8 month out of the year and hay about 4 months of the year.
+They are never fed any corn or any other grains.
+They eat pasture grasses and herbs 8 month out of the year and hay about 6 months of the year.
+There’s an overlap because we start supplementing hay in the fall.

 Q: Is your beef organic?